 Kindle Unlimited: Putting their work into the Kindle Unlimited Program helped authors such as Amanda Lovelace or Nayyirah Waheed to really take off and get noticed by readers.
 KU is open for self-published authors, but participating in the program requires exclusivity on Amazon.

 Scribd: As readers might not be ready to purchase your book of poetry, they could be more than ready to flip through your volume as Scribd subscribers.
 If you go on Scribd, you’ll notice that almost every best-selling poetry book is available there as well (including traditionally published books), which is not the case for fiction.
-Self-published authors can get their books to Scribd by using a distributor like PublishDrive.
+Scribd currently does not allow indie authors to directly publish their work on their platform, but you can distribute your books to Scribd by going through a distributor, like PublishDrive.